Module Descriptions & Training Objectives

 Screening, Preparation and Integration Phases of Working with Entheogens

 Topics include screening, evaluation, risk assessment, consultation, confidentiality, safety and informed consent.
 We will focus on establishing rapport and nurturing the therapeutic alliance; transference/countertransference; trauma, traumatic stress, complex trauma and the potential for re-traumatization.
 We will cover tips and tools for preparation and integration as it relates to psilocybin assisted therapy.
 A discussion on the impact of power imbalances in the therapeutic relationship, and the importance of responsibility and accountability will be integrated throughout.
-Guest Presenter: Mick Rose, Culture, Education, and Wellness Manager, Native American Youth and Family Center; Darragh Stewart, PhD, Co-Founder/Scientific Lead Facilitator, Inwardbound
+Guest Presenters: Mick Rose, Culture, Education, and Wellness Manager, Native American Youth and Family Center; Darragh Stewart, PhD, Co-Founder/Scientific Lead Facilitator, Inwardbound

 Saturday, October 16, 2021